BerkSpar/squaaare/README.md

 ## Download

-You can [download](https://apps.apple.com/br/app/squaaare/id6479618727) the latest installable version of Telly for iOS on App Store.
+You can [download](https://apps.apple.com/br/app/squaaare/id6479618727) the latest installable version of this project for iOS on App Store.

 ## Emailware